bernard357/mcp-watch/docs/setup-qualys.md

 Since Qualys is ran as a public cloud service, you need a computer only to run the `mcp-pump` software itself.
 This computer should be given access to public Internet, so that it can interact with the API endpoints.
+Of course, you also need credentials for cloud services from Dimension Data and from Qualys.

 ## Install the pump